 The amount of your credit card finance charge will depend on:

 Credit card finance charge formula

-(Average daily balance X annual percentage rate X number of days in billing cycle) / 365
+Finance charge = (average daily balance X annual percentage rate X number of days in billing cycle) / 365

 (1,000 X 0.20 X 30) / 365 = $16.44

-So your finance charge would be $16.44 in this situation.
+So your finance charge would be $16.44.

 How Do I Avoid Finance Charges?

 Installment loans are another matter.
-You generally agree to pay certain finance charges upfront whenever you take out the loan.
-Yet you may be able to pay your loan off early and save some of the money you would have paid in finance charges, depending on the terms of your agreement.
+When you take out the loan, you generally agree to pay certain finance charges upfront or with your monthly payments.
+If you can pay your loan off early, you’ll save some of the money you would have paid in finance charges over the life of the loan.